W. C. Fields: Illness

-Physically unable to work in films, Fields was off the screen for more than a year.
+Now physically unable to work in films, Fields was off the screen for more than a year.
 During his absence, he recorded a brief speech for a radio broadcast.
 His familiar snide drawl registered so well with listeners that he quickly became a popular guest on network radio shows.
 Although his radio work was not as demanding as motion-picture production, Fields insisted on his established movie-star salary of $5,000 per week.
 He joined ventriloquist Edgar Bergen and Bergen's dummy Charlie McCarthy on The Chase and Sanborn Hour for weekly insult-comedy routines.

-Fields would twit Charlie about his being made of wood:
+Fields would mock Charlie about his being made of wood: